DangerousDarlow/springboot-redis/README.md

 # springboot-redis

-This simple application demonstrates the use of SpringBoot and Redis to set and retrieve.
+This simple application, written in Kotlin, demonstrates the use of SpringBoot and Redis to set and retrieve.

 ## Prerequisites